dd86k/ddcput/README.md

 REASONS. **NEVER** RUN CODE THAT YOU DO NOT TRUST (i.e. COMPILED BY ANOTHER PERSON, ONLINE EXAMPLES).

-LATENCY RESULTS ARE BASED ON THE NUMBER OF TIMES THEY RAN, THE HIGHER THE COUNT, THE HIGHER PRECISION.
-HOWEVER, THE LATENCY TESTS ARE STILL AVERAGE.
+LATENCY RESULTS ARE BASED ON THE NUMBER OF TIMES THEY RAN (AVERAGE BY ARITHMETIC MEAN), THE HIGHER THE COUNT, THE HIGHER PRECISION.

 See LICENSE for more information.